is a native Autodesk file-based geospatial format that is optimized

 for storing large, classified data sets.

-SDF is like SHP format
+SDF is similar to SHP

-than a set of files.
+rather than a set of files.

-style and publish the data to the Internet.
+2007 to style and publish the data to the Internet.
 You can also publish

 map data directly to MapGuide, without